ezEngine/ezEngine/Documentation/General/EngineOverview.md

 In **Foundation\\IO** you will find lots of functionality for reading and writing data.

-ezStreamReaderBase and ezStreamWriterBase are the interfaces for all IO operations.
-Derived from these classes you will find ezMemoryStreamReader / ezMemoryStreamWriter for working with data in-memory. ezCompressedStreamReader and ezCompressedStreamWriter allow to zip and unzip data and ezChunkStreamWriter / ezChunkStreamReader implement a 'chunked' format that can be used for building file formats that another application may not fully understand.
-Finally ezArchiveReader / ezArchiveWriter implement a high-level file format container for serializing complex objects.
+ezStreamReader and ezStreamWriter are the interfaces for all IO operations.
+Derived from these classes you will find ezMemoryStreamReader / ezMemoryStreamWriter for working with data in-memory. ezCompressedStreamReaderZstd and ezCompressedStreamWriterZstd allow to zip and unzip data and ezChunkStreamWriter / ezChunkStreamReader implement a 'chunked' format that can be used for building file formats that another application may not fully understand.

 ezOSFile is the low-level file abstraction, in most cases you should not need to work with this.
 Instead prefer ezFileSystem which adds functionality for virtual file systems through mount points.
 For example a compressed file or a remote folder may be mounted as a read-only directory. ezFileSystem is the central class to manage file accesses, but to actually read or write a file, use ezFileReader and ezFileWriter, which also implement the ezStream* interface.

-To store data in a structured way, ezJSONWriter and ezExtendedJSONWriter are provided.
-For convenient retrieval ezJSONReader and ezExtendedJSONReader are available.
-For less convenient but more flexible and efficient JSON reading you can also use ezJSONParser.
+To store data in a structured way, ezJSONWriter and ezOpenDdlWriter are provided.
+For convenient retrieval ezJSONReader and ezOpenDdlReader are available.
+For less convenient but more flexible and efficient JSON/[OpenDDL](http://openddl.org/) reading you can also use ezJSONParser or ezOpenDdlParser.

-In **Foundation\\Reflection** you will find the reflection system of the ezEngine.
+In **Foundation\\Reflection** you will find the reflection system of ezEngine.
 This is used by the game objects and some other high-level code for object type identification and properties.
 This may be used for scripting, for setting up objects from configuration files and for editors.
 Most notable classes are ezRTTI and ezReflectedClass.